plhosk/2dscenes/README.md

 ## Silhouette - a real-time 2D graphics scene using Pixi.js

-Featuring bouncing balls with trails, and a teapot
+A small experiment featuring bouncing balls with trails, and a teapot

 See it in action here: [https://silhouette-plhosk.surge.sh](https://silhouette-plhosk.surge.sh)